LGBTQ history in the United States: Uranian poetry

 The United States saw the rise of its own Uranian poetry after the Uranian ("Urnings") movement began to rise in the Western world.
 Walt Whitman denied his homosexuality in a letter after asked outright about his sexual orientation by John Addington Symonds.
 Bayard Taylor wrote Joseph and His Friend: A Story of Pennsylvania in 1870.
-Archibald Clavering Gunter wrote a lesbian story in 1896 that would serve for the 1914 film, "A Florida Enchantment."
+Archibald Clavering Gunter wrote a lesbian story in 1896 that would serve as the basis for the 1914 film, "A Florida Enchantment."

 Historical Figures

 American presidents James Buchanan and his successor, Abraham Lincoln, were suspected of being homosexual.
 The sexuality of Abraham Lincoln has been considered for over a century.
 Perhaps the best evidence to connect Lincoln and homosexuality is a poem that he wrote in his youth that reads: "But Billy has married a boy".

-Nineteenth-century Vermont residents Charity Bryant and Sylvia Drake, documented by Rachel Hope Cleves in her 2014 book, Charity and Sylvia: A Same-Sex Marriage in Early America.
+Nineteenth-century Vermont residents Charity Bryant and Sylvia Drake were documented by Rachel Hope Cleves in her 2014 book Charity and Sylvia: A Same-Sex Marriage in Early America.

 Susan Lee Johnson included the story of John Chaffee and Jason Chamberlain, a California couple who were together for more than 50 years until Chaffee's death in 1903, in her 2000 book Roaring Camp: The Social World of the California Gold Rush.

-Around 1890, former acting First Lady Rose Cleveland started a lesbian relationship with Evangeline Marrs Simpson, with explicit erotic correspondence; this cooled when Evangeline married Henry Benjamin Whipple, but after his death in 1901 the two rekindled their relationship and in 1910 they moved to Italy together.
+Around 1890, former acting First Lady Rose Cleveland started a lesbian relationship with Evangeline Marrs Simpson, with explicit erotic correspondence.
+This cooled when Evangeline married Henry Benjamin Whipple, but after his death in 1901 the two rekindled their relationship and in 1910 they moved to Italy together.

 Ganymede by Henry Oliver Walker, ca. 1898, Library of Congress, Washington, D.C.

 Henry Oliver Walker was commissioned in 1898 to paint a mural in the Library of Congress.
 What the eccentric artist painted was shocking to pious sympathies: a mural of the catamite Ganymede with Zeus in the depiction of an eagle, which was derived from Greek mythology.

 William Dorsey Swann was the first person to describe himself as a drag queen.
 Swann was the first American on record who pursued legal and political action to defend the LGBTQ community's right to assemble.
 During the 1880s and 1890s, Swann organized a series of drag balls in Washington, D.C.
 Swann was arrested in police raids numerous times, including in the first documented case of arrests for female impersonation in the United States on April 12, 1888.